 Students who miss any clinical time in a clinical course are expected to initiate the clinical make-up process themselves, it is not the responsibility of the clinical instructor to arrange for clinical make-up days.
-This can be accomplished by emailing the program chair at Daniele.lakin@ppcc.edu or the department at nua@ppcc.edu from a school issued email address with details regarding dates and times missed.
+This can be accomplished by emailing the clinical coordinator at Lisa.Heckel@PikesPeak.edu from a school issued email address with details regarding dates and times missed.